nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  added QoE score to world map
 -  added new view for QoE metrics
 -  added user documentation (on docs.nanocosmos.de)
--  added option to only show trial organisations
 -  improved: refactored code for world map
--  improved: integrated ESlint for consistent code formatting rules
 -  fixed: webcaster traffic which is ingested locally on rtc servers was not considered
 -  fixed: playout count on world map did not consider H5Live pull token playbacks